riazhedayati/beautiful-jekyll/_posts/2017-01-24-R-and-SAS-EM-integration.md

 Our target is the variable _income_, where 1 means that an individual had an income of greater than $50K, and 0 means they did not.
 In this dataset, only about 25% of people were in this high income group.
 The goal of our analysis is to build a model using demographic characteristics to predict if someone makes more than $50K.

 ## Data Prep
 First, we’ll clean the data.
 In order to save some time on the data cleaning portion of this exercise, I used [some code from the SDSU Statistical Consulting Group’s website]( http://scg.sdsu.edu/dataset-adult_r/).
-They have a great post detailing the steps they took in detail, but essentially they:
+They have a great post detailing the steps they took in detail, but essentially the steps were to:

 - drop a couple variables
 - bin similar responses within variables